All Internal Pictures of Royal Victoria Hospital by Duncandisorderly

 “It’s hard to believe in coincidence, but it’s even harder to believe in anything else.” ― John Green, Will Grayson,

 You have to speculate to accumulate so the saying goes, and we note that a Company has been set up called RVH Folkestone Ltd, on the 7th June 2016.
-Is it to speculate on a tender possibly for the redevelopment Royal Victoria Hospital site, or is it just coincidence?
+Is it to speculate on a tender possibly for the redevelopment of the Royal Victoria Hospital site, or will it be the developer of the site, or is the name just a coincidence?
+According to Companies House the nature of its business is: Buying and selling of real estate.

 “A number of offers” have been made for the 2.31 acre site via Savills and KCC is set to proceed with a buyer.
 “KCC and its agents are now undertaking appropriate due diligence on these prior to proceeding with a purchaser.”